MieszkoGulinski/mieszkogulinski.github.io/src/pathfinding-algorithm-in-a-puzzle-game.md

 pageTitle: Pathfinding algorithm in a puzzle game
 date: 2021-10-14
 tags: posts
+pageDescription: How to find a path between two selected locations in a puzzle game with items on a grid
 ---

 In [this puzzle game](https://mieszkogulinski.github.io/react-kulki/), the player has to move colorful balls on a grid.
 When there are 5 (or more) balls of the same color in a row (horizontally, vertically, diagonally), the series disappears and the player is awarded some score.
 After a move that doesn't result in a disappearing series, 3 more balls (in random location, in random color) appear on the board.
 The balls can be moved only when there's a clear path from one location to another - from one grid to another, they can move up, down, left or right.

 One of the original implementations of this game was made for Windows 3.1, so it doesn't work on modern computers anymore.
-That's why I created a clone of this logic game, written in JavaScript and HTML, with [React](https://reactjs.org/).
+That's why I created a clone of that game, written in JavaScript and HTML, with [React](https://reactjs.org/).
 Feel free to play it in your free time!

 ## How does the pathfinding algorithm work?